 Light is a very important part of the whole process.
 You want to have your herbs exposed to the natural daily sunlight, but don’t leave them to sunbathe eternally.

 Follow the instructions included in the box and remember that each tray may grow at a slightly different rate and time.

 What is the objective of Silly Greens as a business?

 “We aim to push people in different directions opening up community and incentives to grow other foods, including small scale growers in the bigger picture.”

 Silly Greens is such an inspiring independent family-run business.
 It’s a fairly young one as well considering its launching in 2018.
 Since then, they’ve sown over 1000 micro herb boxes which have been grown in kitchens up and down the country.
 Impressive indeed!

 Is it worth it?

 Of course, it’s.
-You need to seriously consider this company as you best shot when helping to have a more sustainable planet.
+You need to seriously consider this company as your best shot when helping to have a more sustainable planet.
 Start growing your freaking food.
 Simple as that!
-It’s simple, practical and worthy!
+It’s simple, practical, and worthy!